Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-03-making-shapes-stop.md

 How about now?
 Why or why not?

-Remember in the preceding if statement, it has to equal exactly 800 for it to stop.
+Remember, in the preceding if statement, it has to equal precisely 800 for it to stop.
 Otherwise, it will continue.
-The **==** is the equality operator whereas the **=** is the assignment operator.
+The **==** is the equality operator, whereas the **=** is the assignment operator.
 Be careful of that one!

-But I do want the circle to move all the way to the end.
-If stay strictly less than, then it won't get there.
-So, I will combine both the two together like this using another relational operator **<=** which means less than or equal to.
-The opposite being **>=** or greater than or equal to.
+But I do want the circle to move to the end.
+If the code remains strictly less than, then it won't get to the end of the screen.
+Fixing this problem requires combining both the relational and equality operator together.
+Now the symbols look like this **<=**.
+The two symbols together mean "less than or equal to."
+The opposite being **>=** or "greater than or equal to."

 ```html